freedomofpress/securedrop/docs/network_firewall.rst

 If you see that an update is available, we recommend installing it.
 Most of these updates are for minor bugfixes, but occasionally they can contain important security fixes.
-If you are receiving support from Freedom of the Press Foundation, we will inform you when an important security update is available for your pfSense firewall.
-Alternatively, you can keep appraised of updates yourself by checking the `pfSense Blog posts with the "releases" tag <https://blog.pfsense.org/?tag=releases>`__.
+You should keep appraised of updates yourself by checking the `pfSense Blog posts with the "releases" tag <https://blog.pfsense.org/?tag=releases>`__.

 .. note:: Protip: Subscribe to the `RSS feed`_.